-Most children will develop a myriad of oral problems as their teeth grow into their gums.
-The most common issues with children are;
+Most children develop a myriad of oral problems as their teeth grow into their gums.
+The most common orthodontic issues faced by children are:

 - Excessive overcrowding of teeth.
 This occurs when there seemingly isn’t enough space for teeth in the mouth.
-It could be because teeth grew in too large, or a permanent tooth grew over a retained baby tooth.
+It can happen when teeth grow in too large, or when a permanent tooth grows over a retained baby tooth.

 - Open bites.
-Open bites are instances when the upper and lower front teeth fail to meet, leaving a gap.
+Open bites happen when the upper and lower front teeth fail to meet, leaving a gap.

-In the event of any other above cases, your family dentist will likely recommend a visit to the orthodontist.
-An orthodontist is a dentist with advanced training, mostly specializing in the aesthetic aspect of dentistry.
-That includes whitening, straightening, and aligning teeth.
+In any of these cases, your family dentist will likely recommend a visit to the orthodontist.
+An orthodontist is a dentist with advanced training, mostly specializing in the aesthetic aspects of dentistry, such as whitening, straightening, and aligning teeth.

-Orthodontists suggest that the ideal age for braces is when the child has shed most of their baby teeth and the permanent teeth start coming in.
-This is the age where the teeth structure is easily malleable, making treatment easier.
+Orthodontists generally agree that the ideal age for braces is when the child has shed most of their baby teeth and the permanent teeth start coming in.
+This is the age when the teeth structure is easily malleable, making treatment easier.
 For most kids, this age is around 7 years, although it could go up to 14 years depending on the child.
-After this age, treatment plans will depend on the cause and severity of misalignment of the child’s teeth.
+After this age, treatment plans will depend on the cause and severity of the misalignment of the child’s teeth.

 Why Early Orthodontic Screening is Beneficial

-- Oral problems can be identified earlier and save you money down the road.
+- Oral problems can be identified earlier, and addressing them now will save you money down the road

-- It will be easier to guide teeth for braces, which will reduce the time they have to be worn and produce the desired effect.
+- It will be easier to guide the teeth for braces, which will reduce the time they have to be worn in order to produce the desired effect

 - Long-term treatment can be properly determined

-- Change facial structure in the case where teeth and jaws are severely out of place.
+- Change facial structure in cases where the teeth and jaws are severely out of place

 - Improve your child’s confidence.
-Teeth misalignment can change someone’s facial structure as well as reducing the quality of a smile.
+Teeth misalignment can change an individual’s facial structure as well as reduce the quality of their smile

 - Reduce injury.
-Crooked teeth carry a higher potential to cause oral injuries than straight teeth.
+Crooked teeth have greater potential to cause oral injuries than straight teeth

-- Reduce tooth grind and wear by aligning the jaw.
+- Reduce tooth grinding and wear by aligning the jaw

-There is really no age limit to getting braces.
-For adults, the best age for braces is ‘as soon as possible.
-This is because, teeth continue shifting as we age, and the longer you take before seeking treatment, the harder it might become to respond to treatment.
+There is really no age limit for getting braces.
+For adults, the best age for braces is ‘as soon as possible.’
+This is because teeth continue shifting as we age, and the longer you wait before seeking treatment, the harder it might become to respond to treatment.

-You do not have to worry about getting braces at your age.
-Adult orthodontics is becoming wildly popular because of increased awareness.
-Also, there are more discreet treatment plans apart from braces such as Invisalign.
+You do not have to feel self-conscious about getting braces as an adult.
+Adult orthodontics is becoming wildly popular because of increased awareness about teeth alignment’s role in good oral health, as well as the availability of discreet treatments such as Invisalign.